3nippo/pgp_pp/README.md

-"Programming of graphics processors" and "Parallel processing" labs
+"Programming of graphics processors" and "Parallel data processing" labs